 To describe Parallel Actions

-The Past Continuous is often used to denote an action that was interrupted by an event, or for two actions taking place in parallel.
+The Past Progressive is often used to denote an action that was interrupted by an event, or for two actions taking place in parallel.

 While I was washing the dishes, I heard a loud noise.